hexcraft-biz/api-proxy/README.md

-# api-proxy
+# Drawbridge
-API-PROXY authorizes incoming HTTP requests.
+Proxy authorizes incoming HTTP requests.
 It can be the Policy Enforcement Point in your cloud architecture, i.e. a reverse proxy in front of your upstream resource API server that rejects unauthorized requests and forwards authorized ones to your resource server.

 ## Set up
 ```bash